constantingleyze/Longstaff-Schwartz-Algorithm-Using-FNN-and-Regression-Approach/README.md

-# American Option Pricing with Longstaff-Schwartz & Broadie-Anderson
+# American Option Pricing with Longstaff-Schwartz & Broadie-Andersen

 This repository implements pricing algorithms for **American options** using:
 - **Longstaff-Schwartz algorithm (LS)** with **regression-based approximation**.